 Once you’ve nailed your opening statement, continue highlighting your home’s most desirable traits — the ones you picked in your initial conversations with your agent.

-To keep buyers reading, be sure your information is well-organized.
+To keep buyers reading, ensure your information is well-organized.
 If your listing is just a long string of opulent adjectives, buyers will become overwhelmed and possibly lose interest.
 Guide them through the copy by arranging featured items to match the order of your photos.

 Order the description and photos from the front door to the backyard so buyers know what to expect when they’re walking through the house in person.

-In addition, find the middle ground between showcasing and overselling your home in the description.
-For example, if you’ve got a flagstone patio, an in-ground pool, and a built-in fire pit, you can call your backyard “resort like.”
+You should aim for the middle ground between showcasing and overselling your home in the description.
+For example, if you’ve got a flagstone patio, an in-ground pool, and a custom fire pit, you can describe your backyard as “resort-like.”
 But if all you’ve got is grass — say so.
-Just say it creatively, such as referring to it as a spacious, rolling green lawn.
+Just word it creatively, such as referring to it as a spacious, rolling green lawn.

-“You can’t say something like ‘perfect property for bachelors or young adults,’” notes Tchobanian.
+“You can’t say something like ‘the perfect property for bachelors or young adults,’” notes Tchobanian.

 There’s no official HUD list of banned words, but here are some examples of words or phrases that might raise red flags:

-So is there an appropriate way to mention your neighborhood’s family-friendly, or the fact that your kids are able to walk to their great school?
+So is there an appropriate way to mention that your neighborhood’s family-friendly, or the fact that your kids are able to walk to their top-performing public school?

 You can play up monthly neighborhood potlucks or give the distance from your house to the nearby school.